 #2 Cuddle for 20 mins

-I’ve dated a few guys who jump out of bed immediately the deed was over and it didn’t give us enough time to bond or connect emotionally.
+Some men have the annoying habit of jumping out of bed immediately intimacy is over and it doesn’t give couples enough time to bond or connect emotionally.

-If you want to connect deeply with your spouse, try cuddling for just 20 minutes after making love.
+If you want to connect deeply with your spouse, try to suggest the idea of cuddling for just 20 minutes after making love.
 It’s totally refreshing!

 It gives you all that cozy feeling you get when you curl up with your favorite blanket and a cup of hot chocolate in front of the TV.

 I never skip cuddling afterward because I know how beneficial it is to my relationship.

 Luckily, my husband loves to cuddle too so I don’t have to beg him to stay in bed with me a little while after getting intimate.

 The next time you make love with your partner, suggest a 20-minute cuddle and enjoy the experience.